JessicaOparebea/acnei-python-tutorial/README.md

 This is the companion notebook repository for **Python Tutorial I** at the ACNEI Computational Neuroscience Introductory School.
 It is designed for neuroscience students and researchers who are new to Python and want to use it as a tool for data analysis and modelling.

-All examples use neuroscience-themed data — spike trains, membrane potentials, brain regions, EEG signals — so you are learning Python *and* building intuition for the kinds of data you will work with as a computational neuroscientist.
+All examples use neuroscience themed data; spike trains, membrane potentials, brain regions, EEG signals.
+So you are learning Python *and* building intuition for the kinds of data you will work with as a computational neuroscientist.

 ---